-When I decided to teach my (then) 4, respectively 5 year old two daughters how to play tennis I was both excited and terrified in the same time.
+When I decided to teach my (then) 4, respectively 5-year-old daughters how to play tennis I was both excited and terrified at the same time.

-As a tennis teaching professional you can encounter a lot of pressure when it comes to teaching your own children.
+As a tennis coach, you can encounter a lot of pressure when it comes to teaching your own children.

-Despite that, after a serious discussion with my wife, we have decided that nobody would ever put more passion in teaching our daughters as much as I would do it as a parent and tennis coach.
+Despite that, after a serious discussion with my wife, we have decided that nobody would ever put more passion into teaching our daughters as much as I would as a parent and tennis coach.

 BUT… there was one step that had to be carefully planned: